Where We Be

 the waterfront district of Halifax less than an

 hour away.
-This part of the city is quite fun to
+This part of the city is fun to visit.

-that makes for pleasant strolling.
-It's touristy in
+makes for pleasant strolling.
+It's touristy in an

-vessels are there for you to admire, and there's
+are there for you to admire, and there's a

 Overhearing that a ferry was about to pull in,